locationtech/jts/RELEASING.md

 * Set the version number in the following artifacts:
   * Maven POMs
   * Java class `JTSVersion`
-* Create a Release Milestone, and tag it to issues and PRs wanted in the release
+* Create a Release Milestone, and tag it to Issues and PRs wanted in the release
 * Confirm Maven build executes with no errors
 * Review scripts in `bin` to confirm correctness